mishamyrt/honeymate/readme.md

 Honeymate will wait until all images will be loaded and then show block.

-### Using as a ES6 module
+### Using as a AMD module

-Honeymate can be used as a ES6 module, so you can use it within webpack or browserify build systems.
+Honeymate can be used as a AMD module, so you can use it within webpack or rollup build systems.

 First, install Honeymate using npm: